sasdallas/reduceOS/README.md

 Certain external components are available in `external`.
 Here is a list of them and their versions:
 - ACPICA UNIX* (Intel License): Version 20240927 [available here](https://www.intel.com/content/www/us/en/developer/topic-technology/open/acpica/download.html)

 ## Keeping track of potential issues
 - Relocatable code is not implemented in x86_64
 - GRUB might error out on Multiboot2 if the relocatable max address is too low

+## Licensing

+Hexahedron and reduceOS are released under the terms of the BSD 3-clause license (available in LICENSE).\
+All files unless specified fall under this license.